glowkeeper/Enervator/docs/paper/enervator.md

 [^607]: World Bank statistics for energy use per capita are available at https://data.worldbank.org/indicator/EG.USE.PCAP.KG.OE
 [^608]: World population available at https://www.worldometers.info/world-population/
 [^609]: IEA statistics for global average residential electricity price are available at https://www.iea.org/statistics/prices/
-[^610]: The address of the demonstrator applications is available on the [Enervator](https://github.com/glowkeeper/Enervator) GitHub repository at https://github.com/glowkeeper/Enervator
+[^610]: The address of the of the [Enervator](https://github.com/glowkeeper/Enervator) token is on the GitHub repository at https://github.com/glowkeeper/Enervator
+[^611]: The address of the of the Eneradmin proof of concept is on the GitHub repository at https://github.com/glowkeeper/Enervator

 [^611]: React is available at https://reactjs.org/
 [^612]: MetaMask is available at https://metamask.io/